railwayapp/docs/src/docs/guides/nest.md

 ### Use a Dockerfile

-1. Create a `Dockerfile` in the Express app's root directory.
+1. Create a `Dockerfile` in the Nest app's root directory.
 2. Add the content below to the `Dockerfile`:
     ```bash
     # Use the Node official image